-sequence of observation parameters.
-We will now describe the speech recognition process proper.
-We will first describe the stochastic modelling technique used in speech recognition, Hidden Markov Models, and then describe how the recognition process is operationalized in the decoding algorithm.
+of observation parameters.
+This subsection now describes the speech recognition process proper, by first describing the stochastic modelling technique used in speech recognition, Hidden Markov Models, and then describing how the recognition process is operationalized in the decoding algorithm.

 5.1.2.1 Hidden Markov Models